Hube2/acf-post2post/readme.txt

 `

 == Changelog ==

+= 1.3.0 =
+* added filter to allow disabling bidirectional relationships on fields by field key

 = 1.2.8 =
 * changed from plugins_loaded to after_setup_theme for checking if ACF >= 5 is installed to allow for ACF being installed in themes